TerminalPR0/new-embeds-self/README.md

 Working embeds in self-bot in discord.py!

 How to download?
-Click green button "Code" and "Dwonload ZIP"
+Click green button "Code" and "Download ZIP"

 How to start?
 Edit config.yml